juliajmg/phd_project/PITCHME.md

 Note:
 Nevertheless, to our knowledge there is very few literature related to the model's dependence on particles velocity, so we wanted to fill this gap by focusing on the effect of increasing $v_{0}$ on the ordering of the system.

 The occurrence of a velocity dependent phase transition has been detected in various fish species that show an increase in group's average polarization when individuals increase their swimming speed \cite{Gautrais2012}  \cite{Tunstrom2013}  \cite{Rieucau2014} (i.e. they exhibit disorder to order phase transitions).
-This phenomena has been analyzed in a wide group-size range (from 10 to 60,000 individuals), and in field and laboratory settings using recording and tracking technologies to obtain fish positions and velocities over periods of time.
+This phenomena has been analyzed in a wide group-size range (from 10 to 60,000 individuals), and in field and laboratory settings.

 Here, we want to prove if it is possible to reproduce the velocity-dependent disorder to order phase transition in fish collectives in a model as simple as the Vicsek model.